PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 disparate existing models into a single, integrated system in which interactions among them can be examined.
-While it is fully general, and can be used to implement virtually any kind of model, it is less well suited to other kinds of efforts, that involve massively large computations and/or specialized functions and data types that it currenty does not support, such as:
+While it is fully general, and can be used to implement virtually any kind of model, it is less well suited to other kinds of efforts, that involve massively large computations and/or specialized functions and data types that it currently does not support, such as:

  - extensive model fitting
  - large scale simulations